robmsmt/freecyclescraper/README.md

 5. start simplehttp server to serve with python -m SimpleHTTPServer
 6. access from localhost:8000

 ## Todo

 1. fix AJAX loading of changed JSON data rather than JS refreshing page
-2. add archive log of all freecycle posts to do data analysis
+2. add log/db of all freecycle posts to do long term data analysis
+3. improve new post detection by using unique postID rather than posts that x number of minutes old.
+4. improve regex implemenation, it is hacky, posts descriptions with "|" or locations with ")" will probably break displaying